nubenetes/awesome-kubernetes/docs/linux.md

 - [itsfoss.com: 5 htop Alternatives to Enhance Your Linux System Monitoring Experience](https://itsfoss.com/htop-alternatives/)
 - [dev.to: 50 Linux Commands every developer NEED to know with example](https://dev.to/kanani_nirav/50-linux-commands-every-developer-need-to-know-with-example-mc)
 - [blog.devgenius.io: DevOps in Linux — Systemd Introduction](https://blog.devgenius.io/devops-in-linux-systemd-introduction-db7f49cb566b)
+- [difftastic.wilfred.me.uk](https://difftastic.wilfred.me.uk) Difftastic is a CLI diff tool that compares files based on their syntax, not line-by-line.
+Difftastic produces accurate diffs that are easier for humans to read.

 ## Makefiles